How to Find an

 Average lesson rating

-Get a seasoned flute teacher from the start
+Find the right flute teacher from the start

-• inspire a love of music
+• inspire a real love of music and the flute

-• give accurate and detailed live feedback
+• provide clear and detailed feedback during each lesson

-• help broaden your repertoire
+• help expand your flute repertoire with new pieces

 Check the teacher's educational background